aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-textbox/applying-text-alignment-to-partial-text-inside-the-textbox/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 TextBoxes can improve the expressiveness of our documents and diagrams, and applying different alignments to different parts of a TextBox can help highlight points of interest to readers.
-But the default alignment of TextBox does not meet all our needs.For this, you may need to adjust each TextBox to meet your target requirements.
+But the default alignment of a TextBox does not meet all our needs.
+For this, you may need to adjust each TextBox to meet your target requirements.
 If you don't have a lot of TextBox objects to tweak, you're in luck.
-If there are so many TextBoxes to adjust, I think you will be in trouble.
-Don't worry now, [Aspose.Cells](https://products.aspose.com/cells/) provides such an API interface to help you do just that.
+If there are many TextBoxes to adjust, you will be in trouble.
+Don't worry; Aspose.Cells provides an API to help you do just that.

 The following sample code applies text alignment to a TextBox.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "ApplyAlignmentToTextBox.cs" >}}

-You can also change the text alignment of some text inside a TextBox shape with the appropriate HTML text.The following sample code applies the text alignment to partial text inside the TextBox.
+You can also change the text alignment of some text inside a TextBox shape with the appropriate HTML text.
+The following sample code applies the text alignment to partial text inside the TextBox.

 [source file](SampleTextboxExcel2016.xlsx)